#82: Last House on Dead End STreet

 2.5 Stars

-It’s a disgusting movie, with gore and violence and unappealing sex and nudity, on a print that looks like it was dragged across a strip mall parking lot.
-But as it plays, you can’t help but notice the artistry in the visuals; that the unfamiliar, unphotogenic cast lends a verisimilitude that would be ruined by a better known (and simply better) cast; that the minuscule budget actually works for the picture’s effect, not against; that the script might have some ideas behind it.
+But as it plays, you start to appreciate certain things.
+You can’t help but notice Watkins’ compositions.
+You start to appreciate the amateur, unphotogenic cast and how they lend a verisimilitude that would be ruined by a better known (and simply better) cast.
+You realize that the minuscule budget actually works for the picture’s effect, not against it.

-Of course, with a reported $3,000 budget, expect lots of productional shortcuts.
-And writer/director Roger Watkins coincidentally lands in the same stylistic space as Tobe Hooper’s Texas Chainsaw Massacre, which was produced roughly at the same time as Last House on Dead End Street, and which is a much more well-executed movie.
-So I’m not saying that Last House on Dead End Street is some unheralded masterpiece, and everybody should run out and see it.
-It’s an ugly movie dealing with ugly themes.
+Unfortunately for Watkins, his film coincidentally lands in the same stylistic space as Tobe Hooper’s Texas Chainsaw Massacre (#73), which was produced roughly at the same time as Last House on Dead End Street, and which is a much more well-executed movie.
+Last House suffers in comparison to Hooper’s classic.